FRC830/basic-robot/README.md

 > 'No side effects' means that running the function does not change any variables in other functions.
 This can lead to annoying bugs.

-**Before clicking on these links, try to find the 3 parts of the drivetrain in the code yourself!**
+**Before clicking on these links, try to find the 3 sections of code of the drivetrain in the [2020 Robot code](https://github.com/FRC830/2020Robot/tree/master/src/main) yourself!**

 Looking at 2020Robot, we can see this pattern:
 + The drivetrain definition is located [here](https://github.com/FRC830/2020Robot/blob/master/src/main/include/Robot.h#L112) (and uses numbers defined above in the header).